-The Company's Chief Compliance Officer has been designated as the Company's Ethics Officer with responsibility for overseeing and monitoring compliance with the Code of Conduct.
+The Company's Ethics Officer has been designed with the responsibility for overseeing and monitoring compliance with the Code of Conduct.
 The Ethics Officer will make periodic reports to the Company's Audit Committee regarding the implementation and effectiveness of this Code of Conduct as well as the policies and procedures put in place to ensure compliance with the Code of Conduct.